Why this park feels crowded

 Check official sources before you travel

 Pine Forecast provides crowd estimates and trip-timing signals only.
-We are not affiliated with the National Park Service, any ski resort or resort operator, or any government agency.
-Forecasts are estimates, not live conditions.
-Always confirm current weather, road, avalanche, wildfire, reservation, and closure information with official sources before traveling.
+We are not affiliated with the National Park Service or any park operator.
+Forecasts are rule-based planning estimates, not live conditions.
+See how accurate this is.
+Before you travel, confirm current weather, road, reservation, and closure information with the official source.